Marissa841/Marissa841/README.md

 I became a data scientist because I'm passionate about using data and science-backed analysis to solve problems and create positive impact.
 By leveraging my skills in data analysis and visualization, I hope to make meaningful contributions to projects that make a difference in people's lives.

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently volunteering with Omdena on predicting air pollution in Mexico using AI
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently freshening up on SQL with Ben Forta's book!
 - 👯 I’m looking to collaborate on on data and machine learning projects that
 - 💬 Ask me about predicting head injuries in the NHL
 - 🏈🥩⚾ Missouri-based